nordic-mountain/TheTechyKid/README.md

 # TheTechyKid

-> "Algorithm: Word used by programmers when they don’t want to explain what they did." - Unknown

 Hello, I am TheTechyKid!
 I'm a [Python](https://en.wikipedia.org/wiki/Python_(programming_language)) programmer, and I am currrently learning Javascript.

 * 📖 I am a Python Programmer.